Did you know that seven out of ten startups fail?

-Of the many types of pitches that the marketing professionals see, creative and unique pitches are often the most successful, according to the Vennli study.
+Of the many types of pitches that the marketing professionals see, creative and unique pitches are often the most successful for client acquisition, according to the Vennli study.

 That makes sense, right?

 Big-ticket clients have surely heard more than their fair share of pitches, which probably get redundant.

 The Vennli study showed that, among those who rethought clients’ existing marketing strategies, 41% believe doing so was a major factors in distinguishing them from competitors.